-Trump Says 'I'd Love To See A Shutdown' As Senators Race For A Budget Deal
+House Passes Funding Extension After Trump Says 'I'd Love To See A Shutdown'

 Democrats want to ensure equal increases for domestic and military programs.
 If Republicans agree, it could ease the way for a broad, bipartisan Senate vote on the spending plan.

-The progress comes as the U.S. House prepares to vote Tuesday on a stopgap spending bill to avoid another government shutdown amid a frenzied effort to reach a long-term spending deal.
+The progress in the Senate on a potential long-term spending agreement comes as the U.S. House voted Tuesday on a stopgap spending bill to avoid another government shutdown before funding runs out at the end of Thursday.
 House Republicans are expected to easily pass the bill to fund the government through March 23 and extend military funding for one year.

-That measure is expected easily pass the House with mostly Republican votes.
-Conservatives like the plan for long-term military spending but they generally oppose more funding for many of the domestic policies that would get a short-term extension.
+That measure passed the House with mostly Republican votes.
+Conservatives like the plan for long-term military spending, but they generally oppose more funding for many of the domestic policies that would get a short-term extension.

 House Freedom Caucus Chairman Mark Meadows, R-N.C., told reporters on Monday that it would be difficult for conservatives to support a bigger budget deal that increases spending across the board.